MOZGIII/waymark/docs/Architecture.md

   in-flight buffering to keep workers busy without unbounded task spawning.

-The dispatcher automatically handles completion batching and graceful shutdowns so a single host can service an entire partition with one outbound connection.
+The dispatcher automatically handles completion batching and graceful shutdowns so a single host can service the entire queue with one outbound connection.